Jet Schemes, Newton Polygons and Continued Fractions: Jet Schemes of Newton Plane Branches

-This coincides with the definition which we will see later in Section \ref{sec:newton}.
-In the case of $f$ defining a plane Newton non-degenerate branch, NP$(f,x,y)$ has two vertices $(q,0)$ and $(0,p)$ and one compact face which is the segment joining these two vertices.
-The dual of $(q,0)$ (respectively $(0,p))$ is the two dimensional cone generated by $(p,q)$ and $(0,1)$ (respectively $(1,0)$ and $(p,q))$.
-The dual cone of the compact segment is the one dimensional cone generated by $(p,q)$.
+(This definition coincides with the one defined later in Section \ref{sec:newton}).
+In the case of $f$ defining a plane Newton non-degenerate branch, $\Gamma(f,x,y)$ has two vertices $(q,0)$ and $(0,p)$ and one compact face which is the line-segment joining these two vertices.
+The dual of $(q,0)$ (respectively $(0,p))$ is the 2-dimensional cone generated by $(p,q)$ and $(0,1)$ (respectively $(1,0)$ and $(p,q))$.
+Also, the dual cone of the compact segment is the one dimensional cone generated by $(p,q)$.
 This 1-dimensional cone is in fact $L_{(p,q)}$.

+Next, we are going to recall from \cite{M_ts}, the definition of the jet-components graph of a plane curve singularity.